rchopra/rchopra.github.io/syllabus.markdown

 way to learn CS so we will spend quite a bit of time actively writing code.

 ### Course goals

+As an introductory course, COSC 111 is intended to demonstrate the effectiveness of problem-solving as a necessary component for programming and design.
+As such, students can expect to learn the steps required to successfully solve a problem, as well as appreciate the effectiveness of a high-level language as a tool in the implementation of a solution.
+In this course, students will learn to program in the Python programming language.
+At the end of this course, students will have strong knowledge of algorithm development as well as some familiarity with basic programming terminology.
+The intent of this course is to develop problem-solving techniques in students so that they can successfully develop solutions for all problems in CS and STEM applications.

 ### Learning outcomes